Upcoming Events

 Tuesday, April 22 to Thursday, April 24

-Thornhill Community Centre, Fireside Lounge 7755 Bayview Avenue, Markham ON L3T 4P1
+Thornhill Community Centre, Activity Room B2, 7755 Bayview Avenue, Markham ON L3T 4P1

 The course is designed to enhance the knowledge and skills of practitioners who are considered to be the “user” as defined in the Operating Engineers Regulation of a registered “unattended” industrial ice sheet refrigeration plant.
 It builds on the knowledge learned in the ORFA Basic Arena Refrigeration course which is a recommended course pre-requisite.
 Participants will gain a strong working knowledge of roles and responsibilities associated with the operation, management and maintenance of these systems.
 Course curriculum is built on current regulatory responsibilities and accepted industry best practices.
 The learning objectives are recognized by the Technical Standards and Safety Authority (TSSA) as minimum training for those individuals who are responsible for decision making surrounding the day-to-day care and control of these plant rooms.
 Participants will receive all necessary tools to evaluate and/or build an ice sheet refrigeration workplace specific training, operational and maintenance program.